vkuskova/ICDM-GNAVAR/README.md

 # ICDM 2026 Submission — Reproducibility Repository

-This repository contains the reproducibility package for:

-> **When Are Neural Interaction Discoveries Real?
-Identifiability, Recoverability,
-> and a Pre-Fit Diagnostic** — Anonymous (ICDM 2026 submission)
+Reproducibility bundle for the ICDM 2026 submission "When Are Neural Interaction Discoveries Real?
+Identifiability, Recoverability, and a Pre-Fit Diagnostic."

 The paper studies when a neural model's discovered pairwise interactions are identifiable and recoverable, introduces a pre-fit effective-rank diagnostic and a